DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ToMatt0/README.md

 | Circuit | Passes every vertex exactly once and returns to the starting point |

 - A Petersen graph has a hamilton path but not a circuit.

+#Week 12

+- In graph coloring, no two adjacent nodes may share a similar color.
+- A chromatic number is the least number of colors needed to color a graph: χ(G)
+- According to the four color theorem, planar graphs have a chromatic number no greater than 4.

+- A tree is an undirected graph with no simple circuits.
+- A graph with a subgraph that is a circuit is no longer a tree.
+- A tree has a set of nodes each with their own level.
+- Trees have applications in modeling and in studying the complexity of algorithms.
+- A rooted tree is a tree which has exactly one vertex designated as the root and all edges are directed away from the root.
+- Some different terms of trees are parents, siblings, children, ancestors, descendants, leaves, and internal vertices.
+- An m-ary tree is a rooted tree in which every internal vertex has exactly m children
+- An ordered rooted tree in which all the children of the internal vertices are ordered.
+- We were given an example of how finite state machines work using the example of a vending machine.